-The Austrian rabbi and educator Mayer Randegger was born in the German village of Worblingen near Randegg on February 9, 1780.
-He was educated at home, and then in Lengau (Switzerland), Fürth (Bavaria), and in Pressburg (Slovakia), before accepting a position as a home tutor in Vienna.
-Later, he moved to Trieste, where he opened his own private school.
-In 1832 and again in 1834, he filled in as a short replacement for deceased rabbis. and from 1838 to 1847 he taught in Fiume and in Fiorenzuola d’Arda.
-Randegger then stayed for the rest of his life in Trieste, maintaining some correspondence with leading rabbis and scholars of his time.
-In his written works he touched on biblical topics, such as "Ẓinnat Dawid" about the Book of Psalms (published in Vienna in 1841); and a text about the "Haggadah" with an Italian translation by his daughter, published in Vienna in 1851.
-Mayer Randegger died in Trieste on March 12, 1853.
+The rabbi and educator Mayer (Maier) Randegger was born in the German village of Worblingen near Randegg on February 9, 1780.
+He was educated at home, and then in Lengau, Switzerland, Fürth, Bavaria, and in Pressburg, Slovakia, before accepting a position as a home tutor in Vienna, Austria.
+He moved to Trieste, where he opened his own private school.
+In 1832 and again in 1834, he filled in as a short replacement for deceased rabbis, and from 1838 to 1847 he taught in Fiume (Rijeka) and in Fiorenzuola d’Arda.
+After that, Randegger stayed for the rest of his life in Trieste, maintaining some correspondence with leading rabbis and scholars of his time.
+In his written works he touched on biblical topics, such as "Ẓinnath David" [“David’s shield”] about the Book of Psalms, published in Vienna in 1841.
+Randegger’s text about the "Haggadah" was published in Vienna with an Italian translation by his daughter, in 1851.
+Maier Randegger died in Trieste on March 12, 1853.

 Reproductions and Permissions